nightmode/feri/docs/multilingual.md

 **Watching** is the title that displays once before Feri goes into watch mode.

-## Contributing Translations
+## Submitting Translations

 Firstly, you are awesome!
 Thank you. ^_^

 If you have not already, try testing your translation with different command line switches like `--republish`, `--watch`, and/or `--extensions` to see how everything looks.
-Once everything is set you can send a [pull request](https://github.com/nightmode/feri/pulls) or contact [Kai Nightmode](https://twitter.com/kai_nightmode) for more options.
+Once everything is set you can send a [pull request](https://github.com/nightmode/feri/pulls) or contact [Kai Nightmode](https://twitter.com/kai_nightmode) for assistance.

 ## License